seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 No, this was he, Messala,
 But Cassius is no more.
 O setting sun,
 As in thy red rays thou dost sink to-night,
-So in his red blood Cassius’ day is set;
+So in his red blood Cassius' day is set;
 The sun of Rome is set!
 Our day is gone;
 Clouds, dews, and dangers come; our deeds are done!
 Mistrust of my success hath done this deed.

 **MESSALA**
 Mistrust of good success hath done this deed.
-O hateful error, melancholy’s child,
+O hateful error, melancholy's child,
 Why dost thou show to the apt thoughts of men
 The things that are not?
 O error, soon conceived,
 Thou never comest unto a happy birth,
-But kill’st the mother that engender’d thee!
+But kill'st the mother that engender'd thee!

 **TITINIUS**
 What, Pindarus! where art thou, Pindarus?